Nancy Pelosi says she is traumatized by hammer attack on her husband Paul

 Nancy Pelosi's full statement reads:

-"Please know that your prayers and warm wishes are a comfort to oru family and helping Paul make progress with his recovery.
-His condition continues to imrpove.
+"Please know that your prayers and warm wishes are a comfort to our family and helping Paul make progress with his recovery.
+His condition continues to improve.

 "We are also comforted by these words from the Book of Isaiah: "Do not fear, for I am with you.
 Do not be dismayed, for I am your God.
 I will strengthen you and help you.
 I will uphold you with my righteous right hand."